AdobeDocs/experience-cloud.en/help/experience-rollouts/guides/feature-flags/create-a-feature-group.md

 Open the console and start a new feature group:

-1. Log in to the Experience Rollouts console and navigate to **Feature Testing > Feature Groups**.
+1. Log in to the Flags console and navigate to **Feature Testing > Feature Groups**.
 2. Select **New Feature Group**.

 ## Step 2: Basic details {#basic-details}